 For More Information on Sustainable Meetings:

-Check out this post with 50 practical tips for green meetings and events and have a look at some honest to goodness greenwashing that I spotted at a Chicago Meeting Hotel in 2011.
+Have a look at some honest to goodness greenwashing that I spotted at a Chicago Meeting Hotel in 2011.

 From February 08